Rottweiler Breeder - Rottweiler Puppies - Rottweiler Stud Dog - Esmond Rottweilers | Mike Jackman & Ann Felske Jackman | Ontario Canada

 Your bitch is over two years old.
 Mere physical ability to bear puppies is not enough.
 The dog needs to be completely physically and mentally mature.

-You wish to improve the breed and select a stud that is her equal or better in all of the above listed traits and who does not share any common faults with your bitch.
+You wish to improve the breed and select a stud that is her equal or better in all of the above listed traits and who does not share common faults with your bitch.

 You have the funds to properly care for and raise the litter and to handle any unforeseen emergencies that may arise.